Exam 1 Study Guide

 Ask questions:

 It is common for sites to ask questions (“what was your favorite pet’s name?”, “what street did you live on when you were eight years old?”).
-The answers to many of these questions can often be found through some searching or via social engineering.
+The answers to many of these questions can often be found through a bit of searching or via social engineering.
 A more clever thing is to have unpredictable answers (“what was your favorite pet’s name?”
 “Osnu7$Qbv999”) but that requires storing answers somewhere.

 Rely on users to write them down: